GSA/fedramp-tailored/_guidance/controls/SA-9.md

 ### SA-9(b) Control Objective
 The objective/ intent of this control is two-fold:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
-Describe how the organization defines and documents government oversight with regard to external information system services; and
+Describe how the organization defines and documents government oversight with regard to external information &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;system services; and

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
-Describe how the organization defines and documents user roles and responsibilities with regard to external information system services
+Describe how the organization defines and documents user roles and responsibilities with regard to external &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;information system services
 ### SA-9(b) Write the Control
 The security control implementation detail for part (b) of this control has two distinct sections: